-In Fig. 6 below, we have a small ontology fragment in the domain of organizations represented using OntoUML.
-In the underlying conceptualization, Employee is a role played by people associated with one Department.
+In figure 6 below, we have a small ontology fragment in the domain of organizations represented using OntoUML.
+In the underlying conceptualization, Employee is a role played by people associated to one Department.
 People (instances of Person) are either instances of Man or of Woman, i.e., Person is an abstract type in the sense of object-oriented modeling, meaning there is no one who is a Person without being either a Man or a Woman.
 Every Employee is part of exactly one Department (represented by the non-shareable association end).
-However, since this is merely a generic dependence relation, employees can in principle change to different departments (even in different branches) in their life cycle in the organization.
-An
+However, since this is merely a generic dependence relation, employees can in principle change to different departments (even in different branches) in their lifecycle in the organization.
+An Employee is subordinated to at least one other employee who is his/her superior.
+In other words, the types Subordinate Employee and Superior are roles played by employees in the scope of hierarchical relations.
+As roles, these types are only contingently instantiated by their instances and the relational specialization condition here is represented by the reports-to relation.
+In other words, an instance of Subordinate Employee can cease to be one, and for her to instantiate this role, there must exist another Employee instantiating the Superior Employee role.